Why Human Guidance Matters in Collaborative Vibe Coding: Results

-Fig \ref{fig:figure5}B (light red) presents the results of a complementary ablation study with 69 participants in which the AI system assumed the selection role while humans provided the instruction.
-Replacing the human selector with an AI selector, while retaining a human instructor, yielded performance comparable to fully human-dominated vibe coding (iterations 13-15: $\text{M}$=2.748, $\text{CI}_{95\%}$=[2.552, 2.980], compared with the original human condition $\Delta$=-0.031, $p$=1.000, Cohen's $d$=-0.080) suggesting that selection can be offloaded to AI with little loss in performance, offering a practical way to reduce human effort without sacrificing the quality of collaborative vibe coding.
+Fig. \ref{fig:figure5}B (light red) presents the results of a complementary ablation study with 78 participants in which the AI system assumed the selection role while humans provided the instruction (experiment 12 in Appendix Table \ref{tab:exp_counts}).
+Replacing the human selector with an AI selector, while retaining a human instructor, yielded performance comparable to fully human-dominated vibe coding (iterations 13-15: $M=2.88$, $\text{CI}_{95\%}$=[2.68, 3.08], compared with the original human condition $\Delta=.18$, $p=.081$, $d=.23$) suggesting that selection can be offloaded to AI with little loss in performance, offering a practical way to reduce human effort without sacrificing the quality of collaborative vibe coding.

 This further suggests that human instructors tend to generate effective improvements.
-Moreover, human selection becomes essential when the instructor is an AI system ($\text{M}$=2.485, $\text{CI}_{95\%}$=[2.055, 2.930], compared with the original AI condition $\Delta$=0.659, $p$=0.025, Cohen's $d$=1.055).
+Moreover, human selection becomes essential when the instructor is an AI system (experiment 13 in Appendix Table \ref{tab:exp_counts}, $M=2.27$, $\text{CI}_{95\%}$=[1.96, 2.59], compared with the original AI condition $\Delta=.59$, $p<.001$, $d=.77$).
 Taken together, these findings highlight the importance of human supervision in mitigating compromised or suboptimal AI-generated outputs.
-Further analysis on selection acceptance rate (whether selector chooses the current SVG) proves this by revealing the misalignment between human and AI when collaborating on a task.
-Specifically, the acceptance rate when humans act as both instructor and selector (M=0.661, $\text{CI}_{95\%}=[0.620, 0.700]$) is significantly higher than the condition with a human instructor and an AI selector (M=0.379, $\text{CI}_{95\%}=[0.334, 0.423]$, difference $\Delta$=0.282, $p$<0.001, Cohen's $d$=0.589) and vice versa (M=0.342, $\text{CI}_{95\%}=[0.295, 0.388]$, $\Delta$=0.320, $p$<0.001, Cohen's $d$=0.674).
+Further analysis of the selection acceptance rate (i.e., whether the selector chooses the current SVG) supports this by revealing misalignment between humans and AI when collaborating on a task.
+Specifically, the acceptance rate when humans act as both instructor and selector ($M=.66$, $\text{CI}_{95\%}=[.62, .70]$) is significantly higher than the condition with a human instructor and an AI selector ($M=.38$, $\text{CI}_{95\%}=[.33, .42]$, difference $\Delta=.28$, $p<.001$, $d=.59$) and vice versa ($M=.34$, $\text{CI}_{95\%}=[.30, .39]$, $\Delta=.32$, $p<.001$, $d=.67$).